oe2mal/radio-shacker/README.md

 - profession and practice
 - private and home

-The ask is to make life easier.
+The task is to make life easier.